Robust Topology Optimization Using Multi-Fidelity Variational Autoencoders: RESULTS

-Once the VAE and compliance neural networks are trained, we use the unconstrained optimization problem~\ref{eq.zRTO} via a gradient descent approach to find the optimal design for the heat sink.
-Figure~\ref{fig:journey_HS} shows the trajectories of robust compliance and the corresponding initial and final designs.
-In this figure, we compare the solution from VAE with that from a finite element-based approach with the same initial topology.
-The robust compliance values are calculated using the quadrature method, similar to that of the L-bracket problem.
-It can be observed that gradient descent converges much faster (in less than 10 iterations) than finite element solution and is able to produce an optimal design with a lower robust compliance.
-Figure~\ref{fig:HS_optimal} shows the comparison of the best design found in the training set and the optimal design found via gradient descent algorithm.
+Once the VAE and compliance neural networks are trained, similar to the previous example, we use gradient descent approach to find the optimal design for the multi-load case.
+Fig.~\ref{fig:multi_optimal} shows the comparison of the best design found in the training set and the optimal design found via gradient descent algorithm.
 It can be observed that gradient descent gives a better design, in terms of robust compliance, compared to the samples in the training data.
-This is in accordance with our observations from the L-bracket example.
+This is in accordance with our observations from the previous example.